 The Duomo, discussed previously, is the oldest building in the Piazza dei Miracoli, or rather the building whose construction started first.
 Numbers two and three are the Baptistery and the Leaning Tower.
 Almost everyone in The Netherlands knows the Leaning Tower.
 Not because they have all been to Pisa, but because the Tower of Pisa is a well-known game, which was also played in a quiz broadcast on national television for several years.
-The aim of the game is to place as many miniature men on the precariously instable Tower of Pisa without the tower collapsing or the men falling off the galleries.
+The aim of the game is to place as many miniature men on the precariously instable Tower of Pisa without the tower collapsing and the men falling off the galleries.

 But I will discuss the Baptistery first, since it is the second oldest building.
 One of the first things to notice about this building, made completely of marble, is that it is simply huge.
 It is the largest baptistery in all of Italy, almost 55 metres high.
 It is topped by a statue of Saint John the Baptist, and if you count his statue, the Baptistery even stretches out a few centimetres above the Leaning Tower.
 The second thing to notice, is that the building is a fusion of styles.
 The lower part of the Baptistery is in the same Pisan Romanesque style as the Duomo, but about halfway up, the style changes to Gothic.
 The contrast between the former’s rounded and the latter’s pointed arches cannot be missed.
 The simple reason for this change of style is that the Baptistery was the result of a construction process that lasted well over 130, and perhaps even 200 years.